WebAssembly/spec/md-proto/WebAssembly.md

    callee signature parameter list.
  - `$returns` is also defined in [call instructions][L] and indicates the length of callee signature return list.
- - `$any` during validation indicates the number of elements on the type stack past the control-flow stack top's limit value, and during execution indicates the number of values on the value stack.
+ - `$any` indicates the number of values on the value stack pushed within the enclosing region.
+Within the validation algorithm, this is the difference between the length of the type stack and the control-flow stack top's limit value.

 A few special constructs are used for special purposes:
  - `iPTR` is for use with a linear memory access, and signifies the integer type